Nut and Saddle

 -No tuning stability when tuning up or using tremolo or bending.

--The spacing is too narrow for the neck/not suitable for the player.
+-The spacing is too narrow/ wide for the neck/not ideal for the player.

 - Slots are too wide causing buzzing or pinging when bending.

 -The guitar has been refretted and now requires a taller nut or

 (I wont always recommend a new nut on a vintage guitar, instead, I'm able to restore worn string slots and keep your instrument original! )